Solomon Osei-Akoto: Early life and education

-Solomon was born on 3 June 1930 at Akoasi in the Eastern Region of Ghana.
+Osei-Akoto was born on 3 June 1930 at Akoasi in the Eastern Region of Ghana.

-He had his early education at Nsawam primary and middle school from 1938 to 1947.
+Osei-Akoto had his early education at Nsawam primary and middle school from 1938 to 1947.
 He received his teachers' certificate A in 1951 from the Akropong Presbyterian Training College.
 He continued at Sadler Baptist Secondary School from 1957 to 1961 for his G. C. E. Ordinary and Advanced level certificates.
 He left for the United States of America in 1961 to study business administration at the Kentucky State College, Frankfort, Kentucky and received his bachelor's degree in 1964.
 He had further studies in business administration at the Wharton School of the University of Pennsylvania in Philadelphia where he was awarded his master of business administration degree in Industrial Management.

 Career

 His teaching career begun 1952 after obtaining his teachers' certificate.
 He taught at Pekyi-Ashanti Presby middle school until 1956 when he obtained admission to study at the Sadler Baptist Secondary School.
 In 1967, he gained employment at the State Pharmaceutical Corporation in Accra as its personnel manager.
 A year later he was elected as the first president of the Association of Business Graduates.
 He also worked as an Administrative Officer with the Institute of Aquatic Biology, Council for Scientific and Industrial Research.